 Born: c.
 1939

 Best known as: The hard-boiled hero of Farewell, My Lovely and other novels

 , Philip Marlowe is a private detective with his own practice in Los Angeles (where Raymond Chandler himself had lived).
-Marlowe is a smart and tough lone wolf with a sense of honor: he won't take divorce cases, doesn't like being pushed around, amuses himself with old chess problems, and never gives up on a mystery.
-Marlowe appears in seven complete novels by Chandler, beginning with The Big Sleep
+Marlowe is a smart and tough lone wolf with a sense of honor: he won't take divorce cases, doesn't like being pushed around, amuses himself at night with old chess problems, and never gives up on a mystery.
+Philip Marlowe appears in seven complete novels by Chandler, beginning with The Big Sleep

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.